A crown, the kind that’s worn on your head, is beautiful. It symbolizes power, strength, and vitality.

 Top Down Dental in San Jose/Los Gatos will schedule you for two visits.

 During your first visit, Dr. Nancy Nehawandian will take an x-ray of your tooth to make sure it’s in good health.
-If your tooth is severely decayed, you may need root canal therapy before it’s safe to proceed with a crown.
+If your tooth is severely decayed and infected, a crown might not be enough.

 The next step is to reshape your tooth to make room for the crown.
 This usually involves filing your tooth down, but it could involve building your tooth back up if a large area of your tooth is missing.
 Dr. Nancy Nehawandian will ensure this process is painless by anesthetizing your tooth and the area around it.